A Study To Evaluate Pomalidomide To Treat Bleeding In Hereditary Hemorrhagic Telangiectasia (HHT)

 • Epistaxis severity score ≥ 3 measured over the preceding three months, measured at the screening visit.

-• A requirement for parenteral infusion of at least 250 mg of iron or transfusion of 1 unit of blood over the 24 weeks preceding the screening visit.
+• A requirement for parenteral infusion of at least 250 mg of iron or transfusion of 1 unit of blood over the preceding 24 weeks.

 • Ability to understand and sign informed consent.